emowise/magic_workout/README.md

 - State anagement: Provider and Bloc which are most useful and powerful state management packages.
 I just wanted to show you which state management packages I use.
 - Local database: Hive which is really faster than shared preferences and sqflite.
 - Equatable: Used with bloc for comparing objects.
-- intl: For date forma
+- intl: For date format